YnTtechnologies/Computer_vision_image_segmentation/README.md

 ## Notes

 The model was trained from scratch on Tesla V100 32GB*4.
 Training the model takes 3.6GB of memory and predicting images takes 1.3GB.
 If you don't have enough GPU memory, consider using bilinear up-sampling rather than transposed convolution in the model.

-## Acknowledgements

-* Some of the code is borrowed from [milesial](https://github.com/milesial/Pytorch-UNet).
-* This is a personal homework for "Machine Learning Theory and Application" in BUAA Summer School.

-## License

-MIT